-All staff members are trained in first aid and CPR.
+All educators are trained in first aid and CPR.
 When a child is injured the necessary first aid will be administered.
-If further medical attention is required, 911 will be called then the parents will be called.
+If further medical attention is required, 911 will be called, then the parents.
 Accident forms will be filled out after we have provided care for the child and contacted the parents.

-The parents must sign the form and will be given a copy.

-The person who provided the first aid to the child will fill out the form.

-All forms will be sign as well by the directors Juli and Laura-Lee.

-These forms will be kept for 5 years.
+- The parents must sign the form and will be given a copy. - The person who provided the first aid to the child will fill out the form. - All forms will be signed as well by the educator, parent and director - These forms will be kept for 2 years.